 Change Up Your Typical Wine Order With These Pours

 We all do it – fall into the same routine of ordering whatever Pinot Grigio or Cabernet is on the menu without a second look.
-While we likely won’t rid you of this habit, Sommelier Nate Redner of Aba, Ema, Bar Ramone, Beatrix, L Woods, Antico Posto and Mity Nice, is here to expand your horizons and introduce you to a few new wines that may just become your new favorite sips.
+While we likely won’t rid you of this habit, Sommelier Nate Redner of Aba, Ema, Bar Ramone, Beatrix, L Woods, and Antico Posto is here to expand your horizons and introduce you to a few new wines that may just become your new favorite sips.

 Knowing what people like to drink is always a good place to start.
 Here are a couple suggestions for introducing friends and family to new wines: